-I’ve really gotten into feet in the past few weeks.
-Predictably, it had to be a simply horrific and excruciating pain to bring on the awakening.
+I have gotten really into feet recently.
+Predictably, it had to be an horrific and excruciating pain to bring about the awakening.
 (There is a fable about this.)
-In any event, happy to say I’m now among a group I didn’t previously even know about because I pretty much wasn’t thinking about feet until now.
-And it’s fascinating.
+I am now in an elite group I hadn’t previously known about because I pretty much wasn’t thinking about feet before this.

 Should you find yourself wandering,

 first stop in to my house, one in